 Before the festivities begin, plan a way to safely get home at the end of the night;

 Before drinking, designate a sober driver and leave your car keys at home;

 If you see a drunk driver on the road, contact local police in a safe way.
 You could save a life; and

 And, remember, if you know people who are about to drive or ride while impaired, take their keys and help them make other arrangements to get to where they need to go safely.
 On North Carolina roads last year, there were 338 alcohol-related deaths.
 At the national level, the National Highway Traffic Safety Administration reports that in 2011, on average, one person was killed every 53 minutes in a drunk-driving crash.
 Most of those crashes involved drunk drivers who had blood-alcohol concentrations of .15 or higher, almost twice the legal limit of .08.

-The “Booze It & Lose It” campaign runs from today, Aug.
-16, through the Labor Day holiday and ends on Monday, Sept.
-2.
+The St. Patrick’s Day “Booze It & Lose It” campaign will run throughout the weekend and end on Monday, March 17.